 2. Issuing the Appropriate CDSM Compliance Certificates

-Whether you are performing the advanced testing or are the referring provider, your cardiology practice has no doubt been affected by the Clinical Decision Support Mechanism (CDSM) process.
+Whether you are performing the advanced testing or are the ordering provider, your cardiology practice will be affected by the Clinical Decision Support Mechanism (CDSM) mandate.
 With the growing number of Medicare patients due to an aging population, this soon-to-be mandatory component will significantly impact revenue when claims are missing the required compliance certificate.

-The Centers for Medicare and Medicaid Services (CMS) have selected vendors who offer substantial automation solutions to the CDSM issue.
-By selecting a CDSM package that utilizes AI, your practice can proactively activate it before the test is ordered or retroactively if needed making the billing cycle complete.
+The Centers for Medicare and Medicaid Services (CMS) have selected qualified vendors who offer substantial automation solutions to the CDSM issue.
+By selecting a CDSM vendor that utilizes AI, your practice can obtain CDSM consult certificates both proactively and reactively, if needed, making the billing cycle complete.

 3. Optimizing the A/R Function